To book Dex Hunter-Torricke please contact your JLA Agent.

-In a career that encompasses the UN, Google, Facebook and SpaceX, as well as political speechwriting, Dex offers a rare insight in to the intersection of politics, technology and society.
-Referring to some of the world’s biggest and most influential companies, he examines important questions of trust, automation, innovation and privacy.
-Looking at the positive and negative effects of an increasingly connected world he sees ethical dilemmas, nation states creating their own internet ‘blocs’, the world’s poorest accessing a global network, and social media spreading fake news faster than real news.
+In a career that encompasses the UN, Google, Facebook and SpaceX, as well as political speechwriting, Dex offers a rare insight in to the intersection of politics, technology, leadership and society.
+Referring to some of the world’s biggest and most influential companies and individuals, he examines important questions of trust, automation, innovation and values.
+Looking at the positive and negative effects of an increasingly connected world he sees ethical dilemmas, new types of job, competing priorities and a focus on purpose.

-Dex Torricke-Barton has worked with some of the world’s highest-profile leaders and organisations, advising them on areas of communication and thought leadership.
+Dex Hunter-Torricke has worked with some of the world’s highest-profile leaders and organisations, advising them on areas of communication and thought leadership.
 Amongst others, he has worked as a speechwriter and advisor for Larry Page and Sergei Brin, Mark Zuckerberg, and Elon Musk’s SpaceX.
 He now serves as Head of Commuinications at The Oversight Board, the independent body established to tackle and steer the responses of Facebook and Instagram to the most challenging content issues of the day.
-He brings together communication, policy and technology, looking at how business, government and society can both understand each other, and work together better.
+He brings together communication, policy, leadership and technology, looking at how business, government and society can both understand each other, and work together better.

 Examining the intersection of technology, government and society, Dex considers the power of innovation to change the world, and the implications.
 From how professions will be disrupted by AI to the dangers of increased global connections being replaced by internet ‘blocs’ as the likes of Russia and China seek to control their nation’s access to information.
-He examines the key trends in the tech sector and how every business will need to incorporate AI into their structure.
+He examines the key trends in the tech and poliltical sectors, considering the challenges of greater conectivity, and the importance of greater cooperation.
 Whilst being positive about the power of technology to empower, create and unite, he gives a balanced view of how it’s also changing the world, including ethical, regulatory and political concerns.
 He reflects on the world of work and how it's changing culturally as well as the issues leaders needs to tackle from diversity to decentralised decision-making.
-He also offers a glimpse into how companies like Google and SpaceX operate, innovate and develop leadership and strategies, as well as how the Oversight Board offers a model for other organisations struggling to deal with conflicts around content, values, personal freedoms and profit.
+He also offers a glimpse into how companies like Google and SpaceX operate, innovate, communicate and develop leadership and strategies, as well as how the Oversight Board offers a model for other organisations struggling to deal with conflicts around content, values, personal freedoms and profit.

 From a more traditional communications perspective, Dex also considers how best to deal with crises.
 As ethical challenges and errors of judgement are increasingly a public concern, how can organisations put these problems in context, engage internal and external audiences, and secure their reputation from short-term but significant damage?
-At a time when bots make up almost half of internet traffic, and reputation management will eventually come to be automated, he reflects on the nature of fake news, why it spreads quicker then real news, and what trust now means.
+He also reveals how leaders in the public eye deal with both personal and organisational priorities, and how they communicate a vision for the future that is compelling, real and revolutionary.